Tom Clancy bibliography: Works by publication year

 After surviving a Taliban bombing attack in Pakistan that claims the lives of his colleagues and his asset, CIA paramilitary officer and former Navy SEAL Max Moore is assigned by a government joint task force to take down a Mexican drug cartel.
-Along the way, he must deal with Taliban terrorists trying to enter the United States through the Mexico-US border.
+Along the way, he must deal with Taliban terrorists trying to enter the United States through the Mexico–United States border.